nellencr/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Function that prints the sign of a number.
 Function that computes the absolute value of an integer.
 Function that prints the last digit of a number.
+Function that adds two integers and returns the result.